I wanted to start this blog at least before I finish up my blogging for the day.

 That over time some of the fundamentals of your relationship change.

 Strawberry adjusted to this a fair few years back – I know this because she has mentioned this several times.

-It’s the natural outpouring I imagine of being around someone whose so focussed upon work – that you learn to take care of your own needs, and manage to lock away your feelings that much more.
+It’s the natural outpouring I imagine of being around someone whose so focused upon work – that you learn to take care of your own needs and manage to lock away your feelings that much more.